Metacor/Minecraft-Speedrun-Guide/readme.md

 **Fortress**
 * Pie-Ray: Locate the Fortress Direction using the F3 Pie Chart *(also useful for finding Villages)*
 * Inside Navigation: Navigate to the Outside section of the Fortress, and locate a Blaze Spawner
-* Blazebed: Learn to execute the correct technique for both enclosed and open spawners
+* Blazebed: Learn to execute the correct technique for both enclosed and open Spawners
 * Consistently complete the Fortress without a Fire Resistance Potion *(can use a shield)*

 **Stronghold**